apoorva-21/octopaste/README.md

 - To paste in the Terminal:```Ctrl + Alt + Shift + B```

 A pop up will be generated.
-Now select the text you want to paste and press ```Enter``` to paste the text.
+Now select the text you want to paste using the Arrow Keys and press ```Enter``` to paste the text.
+To select multiple entries to paste at a time, press and hold ```Shift``` when you scroll around using the Arrow Keys in the pop-up.

 The default maximum number of clipboard text segments in the OP pop-up have been set to 10.
 This can be changed with ease by modifying the following in octopaste.py: